-Grandma's fresh strawberry pie recipes cannot be compared with today's.
-You will love the delicious summery taste of these old fashioned fruit pies.
+Grandma's old fashioned strawberry pie recipes cannot be compared with today's.
+You will love the delicious summery taste of these homemade fruit pies.
 They are so easy to make yet they taste so delicious!

 1 unbaked pie crust, 1 quart fresh strawberries, 3 eggs, separated, 1/2 cup sugar, 1/2 cup flour, whipped cream.

 Line a pie plate with rich pastry and fill with strawberries.
 Beat the egg yolks well, add sugar slowly, and beat until mixture is fluffy.
 Add flour and continue beating.
 Fold in beaten egg whites last, and pour mixture over strawberries.

 Bake in a hot oven (375°F) for 8 minutes.
 Reduce heat to 325°F and bake slowly until pastry is done.